wearefuturegov/nesta-skills/content/pages/06-results.md

 ---
-title: Your results
 pdf_0: /images/uploads/nesta_competencyframework_guide_july2019-1-.pdf
+not_signed_up_body: Without an account these results are not saved.
+You will be able to see them while on this device, however if you want to come back to see the results you will need to sign up for an account.
 pdf_1: /images/uploads/nesta_competencyframework_guide_july2019-1-.pdf
 pdf_2: /images/uploads/competency-framework-guide_practice-guide.pdf
 "Based upon the strengths you have provided, these are the roles we think you are best suited to play": null
+title: Your results
+RatingExplaination: Each role is rated based on your choices to show you which is
 not_signed_up_title: You don't currently have an account
-not_signed_up_body: Without an account these results are not saved.
-You will be able to see them while on this device, however if you want to come back to see the results you will need to sign up for an account.
 title_2: Your skills selection
 body_2: These are the choices you made throughout this tool.
 title_3: What next?